PSY2102 – Social cognition and emotion

 Social cognition is about how we understand and explain our own and others' behavior, and how we interpret positive and negative events in daily life.
 Social cognition is the interface between social psychology and cognitive psychology, with contributions from personality psychology, language, psychology and neuroscience.
+Social emotions are emotions about or related to other social beings - typically other people.
 Key topics include:

 - Concepts, schemas and hypothesis as the basis of social perception.